California-Data-Collaborative/ami-connect/docs/pipeline.md

 ## Configuration

-Users control the pipeline through configuration files:

-- **`config.yaml`** – defines which AMI data sources to run, sinks to load into, and task output controller settings.
+Users control the pipeline via the CLI, which alters tables in the Snowflake database.
+Secrets are managed in a YAML file:

 - **`secrets.yaml`** – provides connection credentials and secure parameters.

 Each AMI source defined in configuration becomes its own set of pipeline DAGs in Airflow.